 They often don’t.
 And when what you think you have said is taken to mean something completely different, things can get complicated.

-For example, in my coaching workshops, a leader may share how they’ve asked a member of staff to do a ‘paper’ on X, which they do and deliver it in plenty of time for the deadline.
-However, the leader sees it doesn’t cover what it needs to and has an unprofessional tone.
+For example, one of my leadership coaching clients shared how they asked a team member to do a ‘paper’ on X. The team member wrote the paper and delivered it in plenty of time for the deadline.
+However, the leader noticed it didn’t cover what it needed to and had an unprofessional tone.

 For example, we might decide that coaching is about supporting people.

 In essence, I agree with this.
-However, some leaders may think they are supporting people, based on their definition of support, yet their team might not even think of the word support, based on their experience of them.
+However, some leaders may think they are supporting people, based on their definition of support.
+Yet their team might not even think of the word support, based on their experience of them.

 Our perception of the situation is based on our interpretation of the word.
 And when interpretations are different, engagement can drop, mistakes are made and leaders end up re-doing delegated tasks.

-When we discuss issues such as staff members producing poor or unprofessional papers, leaders often feel they’ve explained what needs to be done, but digging deeper we discover they’ve given brief instructions in a very short space of time.
-Sometimes they simply send an email, giving little or no opportunity to question or clarify, and lots of opportunity for misinterpretation!
+When we discuss issues such as team members producing poor or unprofessional papers, leaders often feel they’ve explained what needs to be done but digging deeper we usually discover they’ve given brief instructions in a very short space of time.
+Sometimes they simply send an email, giving little or no opportunity for the team member to question or clarify, and lots of opportunity for misinterpretation!